drtonylove1963/MovieCatalog/README.md

 - **Ratings**: Add and update movie ratings
 - **Search**: Search for movies by title or genre
 - **Pagination**: Paginated results for better performance
+- **Event Sourcing**: Track all changes to entities using event sourcing with Marten

 ## Architecture

 - **CQRS Pattern**: Command Query Responsibility Segregation for better separation of concerns
-- **Event Sourcing**: Using Marten for event sourcing (temporarily disabled)
+- **Event Sourcing**: Using Marten for event sourcing with resilient error handling
 - **Message Queue**: RabbitMQ for asynchronous processing (temporarily disabled)
 - **Multiple Databases**:
-  - SQL Server for write operations
+  - SQL Server for write operations and temporary read operations
-  - PostgreSQL for read operations (temporarily disabled)
+  - PostgreSQL for event store and future read operations

 ## Tech Stack